 Question: When was photography invented?

-1839 is the generally accepted year of the practical photography invention.
-In mid 1820, a French citizen Nicephorus Niepce first managed to shoot an image captured with a camera, but at least eight hours or even several days of exposure in the camera were required.
+1839 is the generally accepted year of practical photography invention.
+In mid-1820, a French citizen Nicephorus Niepce first shot an image captured with a camera, but at least eight hours or even several days of exposure in the camera were required.

-After that his associate Louis Daguerre developed the daguerreotype process, the first publicly announced and commercially viable photographic process.
-The daguerreotype process required only minutes of exposure in the camera, and produced clear, finely detailed results.
-The details were introduced to the world in 1839, a date generally accepted as the birth year of practical photography.
-(Source: Wikipedia).
+After that, his associate Louis Daguerre developed the daguerreotype process, the first publicly announced commercially viable photographic process.
+The daguerreotype process required only minutes of exposure in the camera and produced precise, finely detailed results.
+The details were introduced to the world in 1839, generally accepted as the birth year of practical photography (Source: Wikipedia).

 Question: Which photographic pioneer is credited with the invention of photography?

-As per history, Photography was not invented by one person, but by a whole galaxy of passionate people.
-Although Frenchman Joseph Nicephorus Niepce is credited with the invention of photography.
+As per history, photography was not invented by one person but by a whole galaxy of passionate people.
+However, Frenchman Joseph Nicephorus Niepce is credited with the invention of photography.

-Frenchman Joseph Nicephorus Niepce is credited with the invention of photography in year 1839 during industrial revolution.
-But, Johann Heinrich Schulze a physicist and professor at the University of Gall in Germany accidently invented the process of photography in year 1725 before industrial revolution.
+Frenchman Joseph Nicephorus Niepce is credited with photography in the year 1839 during the industrial revolution.
+But, Johann Heinrich Schulze, a physicist, and professor at the University of Gall in Germany, accidentally invented photography in the year 1725 before the industrial revolution.

 Question: Who first invented photography?

-French citizen Joseph Nicephorus Niepce invented practical photography in year 1839.
-But the photography process was invented not by one person, but by a whole galaxy of passionate people about photography.
+French citizen Joseph Nicephorus Niepce invented practical photography in the year 1839.
+But the photography process was developed not by one person but by a whole galaxy of passionate people about photography.

 Question: Who invented street photography?

 The very first street photography dates back to 1847.
 It shows the arrest of a man in France.
 History has not preserved the name of the photojournalist.
 But Charles Negre was the first photographer to attain the technical sophistication required to register people in movement on the street in Paris in 1851.
-Henri Cartier-Bresson a French photographer considered a master of candid photography is known as the first modern street photographer.
+Henri Cartier-Bresson, a French photographer considered a master of candid photography, is the first modern street photographer.